-Governor Dayton signed into law new juvenile and criminal records expungement legislation which is set to take effect on Jan.
+Governor Dayton signed into law new juvenile and criminal records expungement legislation which is took effect on Jan.
 1, 2015.
 The new law is extremely important to Minnesotans who are struggling to overcome burdens imposed by past criminal records which often make it very difficult to find employment and safe housing.
 Click here for more information.

 Source: Council on Crime and Justice

 As librarians and not lawyers, we can suggest resources but cannot give legal advice (such as which form to file), or legal opinions, (such as how a statute might apply to particular facts).
 To do so could be considered the unauthorized practice of law.
 Even though we try to suggest materials that will be of help, further research is usually required to find a complete and correct answer.
 For many questions, the best answer may be to consult an attorney.

 Minnesota Judicial Center

 25 Rev. Dr. Martin Luther King Jr. Blvd.

 Main # 651-296-2775